Glareone/AZ-304-305-SA-And-Architecture-Design-In-Depth/togaf.md

 Abbreviatures:
 ADM - Architecture Development Method
-Architecture Content - Artifacts, Documents, Lists, and all stuff comes to your repository Enterprise Architecture Capability & Governance - the ability of an organization to execute its strategy effectively with the help of its architecture
+Architecture Content - Artifacts, Documents, Lists, and all stuff comes to your repository Enterprise Architecture Capability & Governance - the ability of an organization to execute its strategy effectively with the help of its architecture.

 ### Why do I need Enterprise Architecture.
 Advantaged of using ToGAF and Enterprise Architecture
 ![image](https://github.com/Glareone/AZ-304-305-SA-And-Architecture-Design-In-Depth/assets/4239376/94262c28-5c90-4ed5-a49f-51e8c138d2de)